Victor Kelly

-Victor Murat "Chock" Kelley (October 31, 1887 – July 25, 1958) was a college football player and coach.
+Victor Murat "Chock" Kelley (October 31, 1887 – July 25, 1958) was an America college football player and coach.
 He played quarterback for the Texas A&M Aggies football team and would later become the coach of the Carlisle Indians.
 Carlisle paid him a salary of $4,000 a year.
 He was also an assistant coach of the 1921 SMU Mustangs.